TypeFox/monaco-languageclient/README.md

 import * as monaco from 'monaco-editor/esm/vs/editor/edcore.main.js';
 ```

-Especially, if you are using your own language server or define your own language it may be a good idea to only import the core of monaco-editor

 ### @monaco-editor/react

 Add the **monaco-editor** import at the top of your editor component file [source](https://github.com/suren-atoyan/monaco-react#use-monaco-editor-as-an-npm-package):